Passionists: Characteristics of the Congregation

-Passionist monasteries are referred to as "retreats".
+Passionist Monasteries are correctly referred to as "Retreats".
 The members of the congregation are not allowed to possess land, and the congregation collectively can only own the community house and a bit of land attached to it.
-They rely completely on their own labor and on contributions from the faithful in order to maintain themselves financially.
-The habit worn by members is a rough wool tunic bearing the words "Jesu XPI Passio", meaning "Passion of Jesus Christ", and the congregation was historically discalced, wearing sandals rather than shoes.
+They rely completely on their own labor and on contributions from the faithful to maintain themselves financially.
+The habit worn by members is a black rough woolen tunic and mantle bearing the words "Jesu XPI Passio", meaning "Passion of Jesus Christ", and the congregation was historically discalced, wearing sandals rather than shoes.

-With regard to Popular Piety, the Congregation is also known for promoting devotion to the Passion among the faithful by the use of "Black Scapular of the Passion" usually worn by aspirants to the Passionist way of life.
+With regard to Popular Piety, the Congregation is also known for promoting devotion to the Passion among the faithful through the use of "Black Scapular of the Passion" usually worn by aspirants to the Passionist way of life.
 Different devotional practices such as Devotion to the Five Wounds of Christ, The Seven Sorrows of The Blessed Virgin Mary, Stations of the Cross and various forms of the Office in honour of the Passion are still widely promoted among its members.

 Confraternity of the Passion

 The "Black Scapular of the Passion" is a Roman Catholic devotional scapular associated with the Passionists.
-The tradition of the Passionists holds that in 1720 before Paul of the Cross founded the Congregation of the Passionists he had a Marian apparition during which was revealed the black habit of the order with the badge on chest.
+The tradition of the Passionists holds that in 1720 before Paul of the Cross founded the Congregation of the Passionists he had a Marian apparition during which was revealed the black habit of the order with the badge on the chest.
 Pope Pius IX approved of this Scapular by a Brief dated June 24, 1864.
 Thereafter, the Passionist Fathers established the "Confraternity of the Passion of Jesus Christ", and gave the faithful who wished to associate themselves more closely with their order a black scapular in honor of the Passion of Christ.
 No special practice besides wearing the Scapular and leading a good Christian life is obligatory in order to participate in the privileges of the confraternity.

 The small scapular has a replica of the badge of the Passionists.
-It is made of black cloth, having on the front the figure of a Heart surmounted by a White Cross and bears the words "Jesu XPI Passio sit semper in cordibus nostris" (May the passion of Jesus Christ always be in our hearts.)
+It is made of black cloth, having on the front the figure of a Heart surmounted by a White Cross and bears the words "Jesu XPI Passio sit semper in cordibus nostris" (May the passion of Jesus Christ always be in our hearts).
 The other portion of the scapular hanging at the back, may consist simply of a small segment of black cloth, but at times has an image of the Crucifixion of Christ.
-Various other indulgences for the faithful who wear this scapular, were approved by the Congregation for Indulgences in 1877.
+Various other indulgences for the faithful who wear this scapular were approved by the Congregation for Indulgences in 1877.
 The Superior-General of the Passionists communicates to other priests the faculty to bless and invest with the scapular.